-If you are serious about becoming a millionaire, I highly recommend Personal Capital’s free financial dashboard.
+If you are serious about becoming a millionaire, I highly recommend Empower’s free financial dashboard.
 This online tool tracks every aspect of your finances.
-From credit cards to 401ks, Personal Capital provides great insight into your money.
+From credit cards to 401ks, Empower provides great insight into your money.
 It will analyze your investment fees, spending patterns, and asset allocation.
 It even tracks your net worth.

-I use Personal Capital every day to manage our wealth.
+I use Empower every day to manage our wealth.

 (Personal Capital is now Empower)